pmoghaddam/blpm-api/README.md

 * Incorporate effective MEAN skeleton structure into application
 * Figure out how to scale websocket connections

 ## Tasks - Lower Priority
 * Add other authorization strategies
-* Update README to capture architecture (and ideas so they are not lost)
+* Improve token authentication to expire and not last forever
 * Add basic logging, and setup a plan on how to use them
 * Understand how to create effective API
 * Node migrate but for Mongoose?